cmotc/nightly-env/README.md

 to be useful to anybody else unless they adapt it to use their own projects.
 It's simple enough to find out where.

+For a more detailed list of the projects I sometimes build with this script, look at (remotes.md)[https://github.com/cmotc/nightly-env/blob/master/remotes.md]

 usage
 =====